phylum-dev/cli/docs/phylum_analyze.md

 &emsp; Specify a label for a given analysis submission

 `-p`, `--project <project_name>`
-&emsp; Project to use for analysis (must already exist)
+&emsp; Specify a project to use for analysis (must already exist)

 `-v`, `--verbose`
 &emsp; Increase verbosity of API response